ByteLondon/pyechonest/README.md

 print ss_tracks[0].get('preview_url')
 ```

+## Running the Unit Tests

+The unit tests can be run for both Python 2.7 and Python 3.5 using [Tox](http://tox.readthedocs.org/en/latest/), simply set up your API key as an environment variable and then run the `tox` command.
+Note that the tests are set up to automatically skip if your account rate limits are exceeded, this means that sometime the later tests will not all complete.
+Should this happen, you can specify to only run tests for one environment, for example `tox -e py35` to only run the tests under Python 3.5.

 -![alt text](http://i.imgur.com/WWLYo.gif "Frustrated cat can't believe this is the 12th time he's clicked on an auto-linked README.md URL")